 Some experts refer to Pooled data as "time series of cross sections", where observations in each cross section do not necessarily refer to the same unit.
 Whereas, panel data refers to samples of the same cross-sectional units at multiple points in time.
 A panel-data observation has two dimensions:

-, where i runs from 1 to N and denotes the cross sectional unit and t runs from 1 to T, and denotes the time of the observation.
+A variable denoted by X indexed by two subscripts i and t, where i runs from 1 to N and denotes the cross sectional unit and t runs from 1 to T, and denotes the time of the observation.

 Advantages and Disadvantages of Panel data

 There are numerous benefits of panel data over cross sectional and time-series data:

 - In panel data multiple observations of the same entities allow us to control for unobserved characteristics.

 - Panel data facilitates causal inference which would be difficult with one cross-section or time-series data set.